unknown-flowers/site/content/posts/love_letters.md

 thinking, decoupled and abstracted from but also tightly bound to the context they appear in, to the person they appear in.
-Being abstract and concrete at the same time, their abstraction makes them applicable to different con- texts and their concreteness connects them to the reader and thus gives them access to the abstraction and thereby the ability to switch context mentally and emotionally as well.
+Being abstract and concrete at the same time, their abstraction makes them applicable to different contexts and their concreteness connects them to the reader and thus gives them access to the abstraction and thereby the ability to switch context mentally and emotionally as well.
 If they see it.
 If they allow it.

 Thus, poems are for rhythm, for emphasis, for essence.
-Not rhythmic patterns of syntax or language but rhythmic pat- terns of thinking.
+Not rhythmic patterns of syntax or language but rhythmic patterns of thinking.
 Not a way of writing or a literary form but a way of reading life, reading the pathos of things.

 And sometimes, just a drunken thought that leaves no trace, dying in the very same second it gets born.
 But even if still born, invisible or encrypted, it just feels contenting to know that they are surrounding us.
 Like it is contenting to know that you exist.
-With many faces in many and peo- ple.
 Somewhere.
-Invisibly to me like an unread poem.
+With many faces in many people.
+Yet, invisibly to me like an unread poem.

 \
 /\
 \